by Mike Retzlaff

 To say that the protein rest has no value is ludicrous.
 It may have less value than it had with under-modified malts, but if nothing else, peptidase breaks down some simple and complex proteins into peptides and eventually into free amino nitrogen (FAN) which yeast needs to do its job later in the brewing process.
 Protease works to break up the larger proteins.
 This break up of high molecular weight proteins enhances head retention and reduces haze.
 In fully modified malts, both peptidase and protease enzymes have done most of their work during the malting process.
 In the mash, both work between 113o and 131o to finish the job.

 In worts made from English Pale malt, in particular, the value of the protein rest is minimal.
 In worts containing large percentages of under-modified malts or of higher protein grains such as wheat and rye, the protein rest is a valuable step in mashing.
 How long should the protein rest take?
 None of us has the lab equipment needed to determine that exactly but there are tell-tale signs which indicate the parameters.
-After lautering a wheat beer mash utilizing a 15 minute protein rest, I started heating the wort for the boil.
+After lautering a wheat beer mash utilizing a 15 minute protein rest as part of the total mash regimen, I started heating the wort for the boil.
 Before the boil started, I got the characteristic foam in the kettle.
 I found tufts or little pillows of foam sticking through the normal foam.
 These tufts would not break apart and stir into the wort.
 I believe that they must have been composed of mainly high molecular weight proteins.
 A subsequent batch of the same recipe was mashed with a 25 minute protein rest and the little tufts did not develop.
 A rest of shorter duration might do the job but at least the rest timing is bracketed, for that particular grain bill.

 The enzyme Peptase degrades albuminoids which are globular proteins and normally fibrous and insoluble.
 It changes them into soluble proteids, albumoses, peptones and amides.
 Proteids are generally removed as hot break in the boil.
 Proteids in the finished beer are responsible for chill haze and shorter shelf life.
 Albumoses, peptones, and amides provide nourishment for the yeast, body for the finished beer, and foam stability.
 Peptase is aided by the presence of a small amount of acid (developed during the same rest) and is most active at a temperature of 100° to 130°.
 It too, works well with either acid or protein rest temps.